 Using Plane Output¶

 This can be achieved by mixing the movie clip and the image by using the plane output as the factor.

 Using Image Output vs Using Original Image¶

-Using Image output scales, translates and skews the input image according to the track while using the original image and mixing it with the movie clip using Plane output as factor will display the part of the image that lies inside that mask.
+Using Image output scales, moves, and skews the input image according to the track while using the original image and mixing it with the movie clip using Plane output as factor will display the part of the image that lies inside that mask.
 This image shows the difference: